phase2/outrigger-docs/docs/project-setup/new-projects.md

 rig project create [--image image:tag] [type] [args]
 ```

-The `project create` command run without specifying the `--image` flag will run using the [Outrigger Generator image](https://hub.docker.com/r/outrigger/generator/).
+Running the `project create` command without specifying the `--image` flag will run using the [Outrigger Generator image](https://hub.docker.com/r/outrigger/generator/).
 Additionally, if no `[type]` is specified the default `type` is `outrigger-drupal`.
 Other options for `[type]` on the default
 `outrigger/generator` images are `gadget` and `pattern-lab-starter`.